Migration Review Mechanisms

 Overview

 This unit examines the regulatory framework that ensures compliance with Migration Law in Australia.
-This subject will cover grounds for refusal or cancellation of visas; merits and judicial review of decisions and ministerial discretion.
+This unit covers grounds for refusal or cancellation of visas; merits and judicial review of decisions and ministerial discretion.
 Students will learn to appraise pathways and options open to clients, determine strategies and formulate submissions.

 Learning Outcomes